 It is also a single outlet unit, which isn’t as versatile as having two ports.
 It is easy to program and the digital timer is reliable, but the product may suffer from mechanical problems over time.
 Thankfully, many of those mechanical problems can be repaired with relative ease.
 It’s generally pretty good for its price.

-This digital hose timer is one of the few with two separate faucets, each of which can be programmed to function separately from one another.
+This digital hose timer is one of the few with two separate faucets, each of which can be programmed to function separately from one other.

-However, this product isn’t particularly special in any other ways.
+However, this product isn’t particularly special in any other way.
 It fits right in with other hose timers of this price, with durable materials and longevity.

 Other than that, customers have expressed satisfaction with the durability and reliable nature of this timer.